What other VA Benefits Come with Aid and Attendance Pension?

-Once in the system, there is no need for expensive Medicare supplement plans for the elderly.
+Once in the system, there is no need for expensive Medicare supplement plans.
 There is also no need for buying a Medicare prescription drug plan.
 VA charges no monthly insurance premiums for its healthcare.
 The only charges are co-pays for certain veterans in the system for office visits and hospital stays and co-pays for prescription drugs.
-Prescription drugs are available at $8 for each prescription for a 30 day supply.
+Prescription drugs are available at inexpensive tiered co-pays for each prescription for a 30-day supply.
 VA will also honor prescriptions from private sector doctors under certain conditions.
 Veterans with hearing loss are also provided hearing aids free of charge as well as a lifetime of batteries free of charge.
 Likewise, veterans with vision problems are fitted with eyeglasses at no charge.

 Once in the health-care system, a veteran can have access to many long-term care services offered through the system.
-In addition, a veteran on pension and receiving aid and attendance could also be eligible for home renovation grants of either $1,200 or $4,100 depending on the veterans disability ratings.
+In addition, a veteran on pension and receiving aid and attendance could also be eligible for home renovation grants of either $2,000 or $6,800 depending on the veterans disability ratings.
 These grants are available through VA regional medical centers.

 The Veterans Health Administration is the largest single provider of medical care in the United States.
 It's 22 regions with 154 hospitals and their associated 875 outpatient clinics offer the following services.

 - Comprehensive Medical services both inpatient and outpatient